Will Styler

 - If you need to speak to an advocate outside normal business hours, their 24-hour line is (858) 534-5793.

-- The Office of Student Disabilities
+- The Office for Students with

 - OSD works with students with disabilities to help find accommodations and resources which can help them during their time at UCSD.

-- The Office for the Prevention of Harrassment and Discrimination
+- The Office for the

 - OPHD works to help the university community prevent, address, and investigate harassment and discrimination.

-- Student Legal Services
+- Student

 - Student Legal Services can help you with legal questions, whether related to landlord issues, criminal issues, or anything else, either directly or by providing a referral to a legal professional.